nweiyue/tp/docs/DeveloperGuide.md

       Expected: No session is deleted.
 Invalid index error details shown in the result box.

 { end of `manual_testing#deleting_a_session` written by: Marcus Tan Wei }

+{ start of `manual_testing#enter_session` written by: Ngoh Wei Yue }

+### 11.6.
+Enter session

+1. Prerequisites: At least 1 session exist.
+    1. Test case: `enterses 1`
+    Expected: **ATAS** switches to the `Current Session` tab and a `Session` is entered.
+A simplified student list is shown.

+    1. Test case: `enterses 0`
+        Expected: A session is not entered.
+Error message is shown.

+    1. Other incorrect enter session commands to try: `enterses`, `enterses x`, `...` (where x is larger than the size of the session list)<br>
+       Expected: Similar to previous.

+1. Prerequisites: No session exist.
+    1. Test case: `enterses 1`
+    Expected: Error message is shown.

+{ end of `manual_testing#enter_session` written by: Ngoh Wei Yue }

+{ start of `manual_testing#participate` written by: Ngoh Wei Yue }

+### 11.7.
+Participate

+1. Prerequisites: User has entered a session.
+At least five students exist.
+    1. Test case: `participate 1`
+    Expected: Participation label of student at index 1 is toggled and changes color.

+    1. Test case: `participate 1-3`
+        Expected: Participation labels of students at index 1 to 3 are toggled and changes color.

+    1. Test case: `participate 0`
+        Expected: Participation labels remain the same.
+Error message is shown.

+    1. Other incorrect participate commands to try: `participate`, `participate x`, `participate 1-x`, `...` (where x is larger than the size of the student list)<br>
+       Expected: Similar to previous.

+1. Prerequisites: User has not entered session.
+    1. Test case: `participate 1`
+    Expected: Error message is shown. **ATAS** prompts user to enter a session.

+    1. Test case: `participate 0`
+    Expected: Similar to previous.

+    1. Other incorrect participate commands to try: `participate`, `participate x`, `participate 1-x`, `...` (where x is larger than the size of the student list)<br>
+    Expected: Similar to previous.

+{ end of `manual_testing#participate` written by: Ngoh Wei Yue }

+{ start of `manual_testing#presence` written by: Ngoh Wei Yue }

+### 11.8.
+Presence

+1. Prerequisites: User has entered a session.
+At least five students exist.
+    1. Test case: `presence 1`
+    Expected: Presence label of student at index 1 is toggled and changes color.
+Success message is shown.

+    1. Test case: `presence 1-3`
+        Expected: Presence labels of students at index 1 to 3 are toggled and changes color.
+Success message is shown.

+    1. Test case: `presence 0`
+        Expected: Presence labels remain the same.
+Error message is shown.

+    1. Other incorrect presence commands to try: `presence`, `presence x`, `presence 1-x`, `...` (where x is larger than the size of the student list)<br>
+       Expected: Similar to previous.

+1. Prerequisites: User has not entered session.
+    1. Test case: `presence 1`
+    Expected: Error message is shown. **ATAS** prompts user to enter a session.

+    1. Test case: `presence 0`
+    Expected: Similar to previous.

+    1. Other incorrect presence commands to try: `presence`, `presence x`, `presence 1-x`, `...` (where x is larger than the size of the student list)<br>
+    Expected: Similar to previous.

+{ end of `manual_testing#presence` written by: Ngoh Wei Yue }

+{ start of `manual_testing#adding_a_note` written by: Ngoh Wei Yue }

+### 11.9.
+Adding a note

+1. Prerequisites: None
+    1. Test case: `addnote hello`
+    Expected: "Hello" is added on to a new line at the end of `MemoBox`.

+    1. Test case: `addnote  `
+        Expected: " " is added on to a new line at the end of `MemoBox`.

+    1. Test case: `addnote`
+        Expected: Error message is shown.

+{ end of `manual_testing#adding_a_note` written by: Ngoh Wei Yue }

+{ start of `manual_testing#saving_the_memo` written by: Ngoh Wei Yue }

+### 11.10.
+Saving the memo

+1. Prerequisites: Focus is on `MemoBox` (outline of `MemoBox` is in turquoise).
+User is using a Windows/Linux machine.
+    1. Test case: The `ctrl` key is pressed and held down while pressing the `s` key.
+    Expected: Content in `MemoBox` is saved into hard disk.

+    1. Test case: Other keys besides the one mentioned previously is pressed.
+    Expected: Nothing happens.

+1. Prerequisites: Focus is on `MemoBox` (outline of `MemoBox` is in turquoise).
+User is using a MacOS machine.
+    1. Test case: The `command` key is pressed and held down while pressing the `s` key.
+    Expected: Memo is saved into hard disk.
+Success message is shown.

+    1. Test case: Other keys or key combinations besides the one mentioned previously is pressed.
+        Expected: Nothing happens.

+1. Prerequisites: User is not in `Memo` tab or focus is not on `MemoBox` (outline of `MemoBox` is not shown).
+    1. Test case: Any keys or key combinations is pressed.
+    Expected: Nothing happens.

+{ end of `manual_testing#saving_the_memo` written by: Ngoh Wei Yue }

 { start of `appendix` written by: _________ }